arthur-jacquin/edit/notes.md

 * shift selections when move line, move to clip, insert from clip, insert line, split lines, concatenate lines...
 * {split, concatenate} lines
 * suppress selections when move to clip
-* syntax highlight rules
 * manage resizing while in dialog mode
 * subpatterns, fields: store bytes length
-* delete_character: specify behaviour on start of selection
+* `delete_character`: specify behaviour on start of selection

 ### Restructurations

 * only short option names ?
 * move all messages to config files
-* use strncat and other stdlib functions ?
+* use strncat and other stdlib functions ? ctype.h
 * replace `{insert,delete}_chars` by `replace_chars` ?
 * (characters, bytes) struct ?
 * gathers variables in good order in globals.h